cividi/whitepaper/index.md

 ### Algorithmic planning needs Trust models

 Going from a smart city to a responsive city means putting more minute-to-minute decisions into the hands of technological processes, which orchestrate algorithms that need to be proven both for their effective and ethical qualities.
-We have been working on embedding transparency into the analytical process from day one, learning to work with a variety of communication channels to let not only data scientists and engineers understand the system, but to be able to respond to the question of "are you building a black box?" with evidence of how our system is both tamper-proof and self-explainable on a variety of levels.
+We have been working on embedding transparency into the analytical process from day one, learning to work with a variety of communication channels to ensure that laypeople - concerned citizens - can understand the system, not only the data scientists and engineers who designed it.
+Instead of creating "black boxes", we will promote systems that are built to be tamper-proof and explanatory on various levels.

-In all of our work we are standing on the shoulders of giants, but in this case in particular we are relying on the work of visionary projects from the Electronic Frontier Foundation, Open Knowledge International, the Swiss government, prominent scientists, and digital literacy advocates to make sure that the result is a puzzle piece helping to construct a digital society, and not just a digital bazaar.

 ---

 # Guiding principles

-At the launch of a new initiative it is important to put share a set of principles clarifying the vision of management.
+At the launch of a new initiative it is important to share a set of principles clarifying the vision of management.
 The following is a list of key starting points.

 **Crowd-based**